Manu22-cloud-cell/ImpactKart-Charity-Donation-Platform-Backend/README.md

 ## Notes

-Razorpay webhooks are planned for future improvements Pagination & deployment not implemented yet (learning-focused project)
+Razorpay webhooks are planned for future improvements.
+Frontend will be deployed using React framework.
+Pagination not implemented yet (learning-focused project).

 ## Author
 Manoj K Y